What is Rhinoplasty?

 What happens in a Rhinoplasty consultation?

-Dr. Taki will address any questions and concerns during your initial consult.
+Any questions and concerns you have will be addressed during your initial consult.
 You can expect to discuss your goals regarding appearance and breathing, general health status, medical conditions/treatments, pre-existing conditions, current medications including vitamins and supplements, and drug use including tobacco and alcohol.
-Dr. Taki will also examine your face, take measurements and photographs, advise you of your surgery options, risks and potential complications, and recommend proper treatment.
+There will also be an examination of your face, measurements and photographs taken, an explanation of your surgery options, risks and potential complications, and a recommendation for proper treatment.
 Preparing a list of questions for your consultation is suggested.

 What happens during Rhinoplasty surgery?